Gary Arndt: Travelling career

 He chronicles his journey on his travel blog, Everything Everywhere, which has approximately 100,000 readers monthly.
 The blog includes both comments on the places he has traveled and photography.
 He also co-hosts the podcast This Week in Travel and has contributed articles and photography to websites including The Atlantic and HuffPost, and The Four Hour Work Week.

+Podcast

+Since July 2020, Arndt has produced and hosted the Everything Everywhere Daily podcast, which, by 2025, had been downloaded over 14 million times.

 Recognition

 Arndt has won awards from the Society of American Travel Writers and other organizations.
 In 2010, he was one of 25 selections for Time magazine's best blog list.